final sydney opera house

 • color balance rgb

-• color look up table (but prefer rgb primaries or color balance rgb when possible)
+• color look up table (but prefer the other modules when possible)

 Remember, you can make multiple instances of any of these modules and apply them to different parts of the image using masks.